thebirds0324/sim_tact/README.md

 [![Watch the video](https://user-images.githubusercontent.com/52956065/92318294-fb226880-f044-11ea-82eb-ee0660d4ead9.png)](https://youtu.be/euSKnWlC29Q)

-Personalised shopping advertisement board Mynage (Mynage:
+Personalised shopping advertisement board Mynage (Mynage: My + Signage)
 =============
 We propose Mynage, a brand new advertising technology in untact era.
 Mynage is a compound word of My and Signage.
 It is a location-based ad system.
 Attatched to a cart, it shows the personalised ad based on the customer's location in the mall.
 &nbsp;